Nephrogenic diabetes insipidus

 Symptoms

 Nephrogenic diabetes insipidus is one type of diabetes insipidus.
 Diabetes insipidus causes the body to make large amounts of pale urine.
 The need to urinate may happen often at night.
-The disease also can cause extreme thirst, even after a person has something to drink.
+The condition also may cause great thirst, even after drinking something.

 Treatments